 After any “buyer’s remorse” by speaking with an estate planning attorney sooner rather than later to run numbers to see what happens under different scenarios.

 Some Different Vehicles to Allow Access to Money that Has Been Taken Out of Your Estate

 There are a few tools that estate planners use to ensure people still have access to money that is purposely taken out of an estate for estate planning purposes.
 Here are a few:

 1. Spousal Lifetime Access Trusts, or SLATS.
 This kind of trust that one spouse creates for the other.
-Each spouse can have such a trust, and each spouse can be the beneficiary of the other’s trust.
-However, the trusts cannot be reciprocal.
+Each spouse can have such trust, and each spouse can be the beneficiary of the other’s trust.
+However, trust cannot be reciprocal.
 If they are sufficiently different you can feel comfortable that the trust instructions will be enforced at the end of the day.

 3. Hybrid-DAPT.
 As you would expect, this trust is a different version of a DAPT.
 This type of trust does not initially name you as a beneficiary.
 Rather, someone (not the trustee of the trust) is given the authority to add new beneficiaries to the trust, and you (the grantor) can be added as a new beneficiary.
 The trust would not be self-settled from the get-go, but once added as a beneficiary, you may be able to have access to the assets.

 4. Special Power of Appointment Trust, or SPAT.
 With this type of trust, a person is given the authority to direct the trustee to make a payment to you (the grantor).
 You are not a beneficiary of the trust, however.
 So, the SPAT will not be considered self-settled, and the SPAT will avoid some of the risks that many associates with self-settled trusts.